Kostas Antetokounmpo

-His brothers Giannis, Thanasis and Alex are also professional basketball players.
+His brothers Giannis, Thanasis and Alex are also professional basketball players, all for the Milwaukee Bucks.

-Kostas, along with hockey player Filip Forsberg and three of his brothers, Giannis, Thanasis and Alex, were announced as joining the Nashville SC ownership group in the MLS.
+Kostas, along with his brothers, Giannis, Thanasis and Alex, and hockey player Filip Forsberg, was announced as joining the Nashville SC ownership group in the MLS.

 Early life and family

 Antetokounmpo was born in Sepolia in Athens, Greece.
 His parents were immigrants from Nigeria.
 His late father, Charles, was a former Nigerian soccer player, while his mother, Veronica, was a high jumper.
 Charles died in September 2017, at age 54.
 His parents are from different Nigerian ethnic groups; Charles was Yoruba, and Veronica is Igbo.

 He has a Nigerian passport, granted to him in June 2013 so that he could gain a visa, and be allowed to legally enter the United States.
 He officially became a full Greek citizen in 2016.

 He is the younger brother of basketball players Giannis and Thanasis and the older brother of Alex.
 His oldest brother, Francis, is also a professional association football player.

 He began playing basketball with the junior teams of Filathlitikos, in Athens.